 Take part in our active, student-led Math Club, a student chapter of the Mathematical Association of America.

 Where You’ll Go

-Some of our recent graduates are attending graduate school at University of Mississippi, University of Southern Mississippi, George Washington University, Reformed Theological Seminary and even Wuhan University in China.
-Others are teaching in Mississippi school districts or communities back home.
+Some of our recent graduates are attending graduate school at University of Mississippi, University of Southern Mississippi, George Washington University, Reformed Theological Seminary, and even Wuhan University in China.
+Others are teaching in school districts throughout the nation.